What will a sixth-generation fighter jet look like? And what technology will be used on an aircraft not due to begin service for another 15 years?

 The F-35B, Britain's most advanced fighter ever, is now in use with the military, but the push to stay ahead of the game never ceases.

-That is something that Richard Dewar, head of Next Generation Technologies at BAE Systems, says is "undefined yet".
+That is something that Richard Dewar, head of Next Generation Technologies at BAE Systems, said in 2020 it was "undefined yet".

 He said the Tempest is a series of concepts, rather than a specific design or aircraft.